binnatheanalyst/Data-Modelling-Sports-Betting-/README.md

 - How do betting companies come up with their odds ?
 - Led me into exploring probability, distributions

-Most importantly, I learned that data analytics isn’t about coding alone — it’s about thinking critically, testing assumptions, and finding meaning behind the numbers you see on any screen.
+Most importantly, I learned that data analytics isn’t about coding alone, it’s about thinking critically, testing assumptions, and finding meaning behind the numbers you see on any screen.